 In addition to the deployment of personnel, Standby Partners also support WFP with Service Modules.
-These consist in a combination of personnel, equipment and or services such as deployments and management of basecamps, engineering and construction projects, multi sectoral assessment missions, IT equipment and solutions, and teams of experts working on specific co-designed projects.
+These consist in a combination of staff, equipment and/or services such as management of basecamps, engineering and construction, multi sectoral assessment missions, IT equipment and solutions, and teams of experts working on specific projects.

-The team in WFP managing the Standby Partnership deployments, relationship, and identification of new partners is ALITE, within the Emergency Operations Division at WFP’s Headquarters in Rome, Italy.
+The WFP team managing the Standby Partnership deployments, relationships, and identification of new partners is ALITE, within the Emergency Operations Division at WFP’s Headquarters in Rome, Italy.

 Available deployable profiles

 Programme / food aid & assistance

 Programme / Cash based transfers